What is the Mediterranean diet? Is it good for our bodies and our brains?

-What is the Mediterranean Diet?
+What is the Mediterranean diet?

 Can it reduce the risk of cardiovascular disease?

-Can a Mediterranean Diet reduce the risk of Obesity?
+Can a Mediterranean diet reduce the risk of obesity?

-An analysis of published research in 2015 concluded that the Mediterranean Diet appeared to be effective in reducing obesity - and that the effects were greater the longer the Mediterranean Diet was followed.
-A 2016 review considered trials which compared the effectiveness of the Mediterranean Diet with a low fat diet, a low carbohydrate diet and the American Diabetes Association diet.
-It found that the Mediterranean Diet appeared to produce greater weight loss than a low fat diet and similar weight loss to the other two diets.
+The Mediterranean diet has beneficial effects on levels of body fat despite being a high-fat diet.
+A 2016 review considered trials which compared the effectiveness of the Mediterranean diet with a low fat diet, a low carbohydrate diet and the American Diabetes Association diet.
+It found that the Mediterranean diet appeared to produce greater weight loss than a low fat diet and similar weight loss to the other two diets.

 Can it help manage Type 2 Diabetes?

 The Mediterranean diet has been shown to be beneficial in controlling blood sugar levels in people with diabetes, even without calorie restriction.

 The evidence for the effectiveness of the Mediterranean diet in managing type 2 diabetes was explored in reviews of the evidence in 2014, 2015 and 2016.
 The 2014 analysis concluded that following a Mediterranean diet closely was associated with a 23% reduced risk of developing type 2 diabetes.

 A 2015 review in BMJ Open concluded that the evidence suggested a Mediterranean diet is suitable for the overall management of type 2 diabetes.

 Higher adherence to the Mediterranean diet reduced the risk of future diabetes by 19–23%.
 BMJ Open